-Struggling to pay your bills or keep up with growing debt can lead to a whole host of mental health issues including depression, anxiety, panic attacks and hopelessness.
+Struggling to pay your bills or keep up with growing debt can lead to a host of mental health issues including depression, anxiety, panic attacks and hopelessness.
 Research also shows a correlation between debt and suicide, depression and anxiety.
-Some types of debt, like payday loans, can quickly spiral out of your control, and that sense of being trapped or overwhelmed by debt can make you feel anxious and hopeless.

 Ongoing money worries or debt stress takes a toll.
 Even in a “normal” year, increasing costs and changing life circumstances can throw your finances for a loop, and in turn, affect your emotional health.
-Millions of Canadians are feeling a higher level of financial and personal stress because of COVID-19.
+Millions of Canadians are feeling a higher level of financial and personal stress because of rising inflation and affordability challenges.

-As the effects of the pandemic continue into 2021, the uncertainty and fear that people are feeling about the economy and their own financial security continues as well.
+As the effects of the pandemic continue to evolve, the uncertainty and fear that people are feeling about the economy and their own financial security carries on.
 The resulting stress can cause your body to be in a perpetual “fight-or-flight” mode.
 Cortisol levels can rise over time, causing physical and emotional effects like elevated blood pressure, sleep disorders, digestive problems, headaches and irritability.
 The fear around money problems, like too much debt, can lead to other emotional health problems, like anxiety and depression.
-The sense of helplessness or hopelessness can be a serious driver of emotional illness.
+The sense of helplessness can be a serious driver of emotional illness.

 Some days, it might even be hard to get out of bed, and when you do, it can be tough to muster the energy you need to go about your daily life or work.
 Your irritability or inability to engage with others may also increase, and the people around you like family, friends, or co-workers could all take notice.
 It becomes increasingly difficult to focus on your partner, your kids, or your work when your debt is unresolved or increasing.